phenotypic/homebridge-nodemcu-relay/README.md

 ## Other features

-#### Integrating with a "command" plugin
+### Integrating with a 'command' plugin

 Whilst the `NodeMCU-Relay.ino` script was designed to be interacted with by an http plugin; it _is_ possible to control the NodeMCU from a "command" type plugin such as [homebridge-garagedoor-command](https://github.com/apexad/homebridge-garagedoor-command) by using:
 ```
 curl http://nodemcu.local/ACTION
 ```
-Where `ACTION` is the action you wish to perform (e.g. `SWITCH=ON`).
+Where `ACTION` is the action you wish to perform (e.g. `MOMENTARY=ON`).

-#### Using only one action type
+### Alternative scripts

-Whilst it is **highly** recommended to simply use the main `NodeMCU-Relay.ino` script due to its versatility due to the fact that it contains all of the action types; if you _do_ wish to only flash the NodeMCU with a specific action (i.e. Switch, Modulation or Momentary), you can find these individual scripts located in the "Other Scripts" folder in this repository.
-Note that if you use one of these scripts, you will not be able to utilise any of the other [available features](#available-features) apart from the one you have explicitly flashed onto the board.
+Whilst it is **highly** recommended to simply use the main `NodeMCU-Relay.ino` script due to its versatility due to the fact that it contains all of the action types; if you _do_ wish to only flash the NodeMCU with a specific action (i.e. Switch, Modulation or Momentary), you can find these individual scripts located in the `Other Scripts` folder in this repository.

+You can also find some more specialiased scripts in the `Special Scripts` folder.
+There, you can currently find a script designed specifically for more secure applications like Garage Door openers.
+There is also a script which can be used to automate pre-existing light switches in your home located in the folder